telerik/blazor-ui-messages/README.md

 ## Overview

-This repo contains sample localization messages for the Telerik UI for Blazor component suite.
+This repo contains sample localization messages for the [Telerik UI for Blazor component library](https://www.telerik.com/blazor-ui?utm_medium=referral&utm_source=github&utm_campaign=blazor-ui-trial-gh-public-readme).

 > The resource files here are community contributions that may need updating.
 For up-to-date `.resx` files, please refer to the [**Notes** section below](#notes).

-You can read more on how localization works for them in the dedicated <a href="https://docs.telerik.com/blazor-ui/globalization/localization" target="_blank">Localization</a> documentation article - it explains how to add the necessary localization service in your Blazor application and how to find the up-to-date list of keys from our demos.
+You can read more on how localization works for them in the dedicated <a href="https://docs.telerik.com/blazor-ui/globalization/localization?utm_medium=referral&utm_source=github&utm_campaign=blazor-ui-trial-gh-public-readme" target="_blank">Localization</a> documentation article - it explains how to add the necessary localization service in your Blazor application and how to find the up-to-date list of keys from our demos.

-You can also find sample projects in the <a href="https://github.com/telerik/blazor-ui/tree/master/common/localization" target="_blank">Telerik UI for Blazor Sample Projects repo: Localization</a>.
+You can find additional sample localization projects in the <a href="https://github.com/telerik/blazor-ui/tree/master/common/localization" target="_blank">Telerik UI for Blazor Sample Projects repo: Localization</a>.

 ## Contribution